-Vinh Trang Pagoda (Vietnamese: chùa Vĩnh Tràng, chùa means “pagoda”) is a renowned ancient pagoda and a unique architectural work, located in My Tho ward, Tien Giang Province.
+Vinh Trang Pagoda (Vietnamese: chùa Vĩnh Tràng, chùa means “pagoda”) is a renowned ancient pagoda and a unique architectural work, located in My Tho ward, Dong Thap Province.
 The pagoda’s beauty is evident not only in the visual arts but also in its reflection of the region’s art history.
 Therefore, if you are interested in religion and truly want to enjoy the unique architecture, you should not miss this pagoda.

 History and architecture of Vinh Trang Pagoda